unmetro/Prueba/README.md

 # Prueba
-This is just a test, esto es simplemte una prueba
+This is just a test, esto es simplemente una prueba